 What are Alternative Fee Arrangements?

-Alternative or special fee arrangements are agreements between K&E and a client to provide compensation to Kirkland based on a structure other than hourly billing.
+Alternative fee arrangements (AFAs) are agreements between K&E and a client to provide compensation to Kirkland based on a structure other than hourly billing.
 Such structures can take the form of contingency fees, fixed fees, value or success based fees or other alternatives to hourly fees appropriate under the circumstances of a specific matter.
-Special fee arrangements can be hybrids in which Kirkland receives a percentage of its hourly rate, with the remainder contingent on the outcome of the matter.
+Alternative fee arrangements can be hybrids in which Kirkland receives a percentage of its hourly rate, with the remainder contingent on the outcome of the matter.
 If there is an unfavorable result, no further fees are paid.
 If there is a positive outcome, Kirkland might receive a multiple of the fees it has at risk.
-In addition, special fee arrangements can span more than one case.
-Kirkland has extensive experience in negotiating special fee arrangements that provide a fixed contingency across a group of cases, or to handle a group of defense cases at a reduced rate, in exchange for a contingency on plaintiffs’ cases that a client may have.
+In addition, alternative fee arrangements can span more than one case.
+Kirkland has extensive experience in negotiating alternative fee arrangements that provide a fixed contingency across a group of cases, or to handle a group of defense cases at a reduced rate, in exchange for a contingency on plaintiffs’ cases that a client may have.

 Why Do Clients Seek Alternative Fee Arrangements?

 Clients now recognize the inherent benefits in shifting some or all of the legal fee risk to law firms.
 First and foremost, shifting the fee risk to the law firm aligns the law firm’s incentives with the client’s, and reduces the risk to the client.
 In addition, clients who lack the financial resources to pursue important but expensive litigation are provided the opportunity to pursue such matters by having their law firm invest in the case alongside the client.
-In the absence of SFAs, such matters might never be pursued.
-Clients also value SFAs because they can provide predictable cash flow and budgeting.
-An SFA with a fixed monthly fee or flat fee as an element is a prime example of a structure that guarantees certainty in legal expenditures.
+In the absence of AFAs, such matters might never be pursued.
+Clients also value AFAs because they can provide predictable cash flow and budgeting.
+An AFA with a fixed monthly fee or flat fee as an element is a prime example of a structure that guarantees certainty in legal expenditures.
 In surveying its clients, Kirkland has found that more and more clients are utilizing alternative fee arrangements and looking to firms, like Kirkland, that regularly provide such arrangements.

 How Does the Process Work?